 - The acceptance email you receive for the poster presentation will allocate you to a stand number, which you can inquire about its location upon your arrival to the conference site.

-- The poster must be sent via email as a PDF file to the conference’s Scientific Committee within 2 weeks before the conference.
-The Palestinian Medical Technology Association will take the responsibility of printing out the posters.
+- The poster must be uploaded as a PDF file through the link that you will receive in a notification email not later than 31st of March.
+The Palestinian Medical Technology Association will take the responsibility of printing out the posters and hangginh

 - It is recommended that you limit the text to approximately one-fourth of the space, and use visuals for presenting your research.